CDCgov/prime-reportstream/prime-router/docs/terraform.md

 # Terraform
-We utilize terrform to describe the entire infrastructure for PRIME ReportStream.
+We utilize terrform to define the entire infrastructure for PRIME ReportStream.
 Any adjustments to the infrastructure should be done here so they are documented, and repeatable.

 ## Versions